Significance of Eagerness

 Eagerness, as described in Vaishnavism, embodies an intense desire that compels individuals to take decisive action, exemplified by young women quickly leaving their tasks.
 In Dharmashastra, it signifies an excessive enthusiasm, particularly regarding the pursuit of wealth or attachment.
 Kavyashastra interprets eagerness as Autsukya, indicating a strong longing that can lead to emotional upheaval.
 Across these texts, eagerness reflects a powerful drive that influences behavior and emotional states.

-Synonyms: Enthusiasm, Zeal, Desire, Impatience, Avidity
+Synonyms: Enthusiasm, Zeal, Readiness, Desire, Willingness, Alacrity, Impatience, Avidity

 The below excerpts are indicatory and do represent direct quotations or translations.
 It is your responsibility to fact check each reference.